Jordan Cove Terminal/Pacific Connector Pipeline

 The 60 day comment period was extended to August 21.

 Tips for commenting can be found here.

 Comments submitted by Alan Journet on behalf of SOCAN can be found here: Jordan Cove Water Quality Application Comments 2018

-Natural gas is NOT ‘the clean fossil fuel.’
-While burning natural gas emits less carbon dioxide than burning oil and coal, it does emit carbon dioxide.
-Furthermore, methane is far worse as a warming agent than carbon dioxide – and from source to sink methane escapes; it’s called fugitive emissions.
-Additionally, natural gas is often extracted through hydraulic fracturing (fracking).
+Fossil (Natural) gas is NOT ‘the clean fossil fuel.’
+While burning fossil gas emits less carbon dioxide than burning oil and coal, it does emit carbon dioxide.
+This means that when utilities convert to gas, they lock in these emissions for the 30 – 40 year leaf-span of the plant.
+Furthermore, fossil gas is 90% methane, and methane is far worse as a warming agent than carbon dioxide – and from source to sink methane escapes; it’s called fugitive emissions.
+Additionally, fossil gas is often extracted through hydraulic fracturing (fracking).
 Thanks to the ‘Halliburton Loophole’ introduced into the 2005 Energy Plan by Dick Cheney, fracking companies are exempt from environmental regulations – thus are permitted to insert carcinogenic chemicals into the ground in their extraction process.

-Gas companies have been working for years on a massive fossil fuel infrastructure plan called Jordan Cove to export fracked gas from Canada and the Rockies through southern Oregon and onto ships bound for Asia from Coos Bay.
-This plan would involve construction of a new 230-mile 36-inch Pacific Connector pipeline and permanent 95-foot wide clearcut through southwest Oregon’s forests, farms and salmon filled rivers. – See more
+Gas companies have been working for years on a massive fossil fuel infrastructure plan called Jordan Cove to export fracked gas from Canada and the Rockies through southern Oregon and onto ships bound from Coos Bay to Asia .
+This plan would involve construction of a new 230-mile 36-inch Pacific Connector pipeline and permanent 95-foot wide clear-cut through southwest Oregon’s forests, farms and salmon filled rivers. – See more

 Other groups working to stop this project

 - Stand Up for Oregon!
 No LNG.
 No Pipeline